 Over the past decade, a significant focus has been placed on effectively collecting and accessing data.
 While bringing data into a central location and making it readily available is crucial for establishing a data-driven culture, the true value lies in enabling users, particularly non-technical individuals, to easily search and discover relevant data that can be applied to their specific department.
 A data catalog can greatly enhance this process by unlocking the potential of previously collected but underutilized data, providing a valuable asset for decision-making purposes.

-What is a data catalog?
+So, exactly what is a data catalog?
 It is a central repository of information about data assets within an organization.
 It serves as a metadata management system, providing a single point of access to information about data sources, their content, and how they can be used.
 Data catalogs typically include information such as data source location, data definitions, data lineage, data quality, and data governance policies.
 They also typically include a search and discovery function to allow users to easily find and understand the data they need.
 Overall, the goal of a data catalog is to improve the efficiency and effectiveness of data management within an organization by making data more discoverable, understandable, and usable.

 Adopting and implementing a data catalog can be a complex process, and many steps should be considered.